Suzanna-Linn/slua/docs/moving-if-and-loops.md

 end</code></pre>
 </td></tr></table>

-In SLua ll.GetNumberOfSides() is called only once, in LSL is better to store its value in a variable to avoid calling it in each loop.
+In SLua, ll.GetNumberOfSides() is called only once, in LSL is better to store its value in a variable to avoid calling it in each loop.

 But now let's assume that we know for sure that one of the faces is red, and we want to know which face.
 <pre class="language-lsl"><code class="language-lsl">// looking for the red face (LSL)